 In the most extreme disinflationary scenario, the crisis lowers trend growth, equilibrium interest rates and inflation even further.
-This leads to ‘secular stagnation on steroids’.
+This leads to secular stagnation "on steroids."
 Either because the virus becomes endemic and social distancing permanently constrain economic activity, or because behavioural changes outlive the virus, the global economy is held back well into the future.
 Central banks do little to fight this.
-Growth is a meagre 0.5% in 2025 with inflation at 0%, reflecting both deep disinflationary trends and the difficulty of generating sustained deflation.
+Growth is a meager 0.5% in 2025 with inflation at 0%, reflecting both deep disinflationary trends and the difficulty of generating sustained deflation.
 We give this outcome a 12.5% probability.

 5. Productivity rebound

 In this scenario, inflation is slightly higher, thanks to positive news from the supply side.
 The crisis spurs a new wave of innovations, increasing productivity growth and the trend growth rate.
 Equilibrium interest rates rise.
 Because this is a supply-side driven improvement, inflation does not take off, although central banks would have more room to achieve their inflation targets.
 The equilibrium policy rate would increase to 3% with the U.S. policy rate at just 2.5%.
 This would push growth up to 3% and inflation to 2.3%.
 Given our somewhat pessimistic assessment of the future of globalization and the ways crises tend to both spur and harm innovation in subtle ways, we give this a relatively low probability of 7.5%.